redpanda-ai/Meerkat/ROADMAP.md

 			* - [ ] produce a daily report for all input paths, sent to a distribution list
 			* - [ ] :clock4: full deployment
 		* - [ ] Meet with Richa from Program Management to discuss architecture of Meerkat
+	* 3/5
+		* - [ ] Speak with Ram and ask him to get back to work on the label resolution.
 	* 3/6
 		* - [ ] Speak with Sanjay and team about prototype for building a web service panel for Meerkat
 2.  **Meerkat Team**, Matt